 F-Droid’s position is unambiguous: the developer verification decree will end the F-Droid project as it currently operates.
 The reasoning is structural, not theoretical.

 F-Droid cannot force its contributors to register with Google.
-Nor can it claim the package identifiers for apps it distributes without effectively asserting exclusive distribution rights — a move that would contradict the open-source ethos entirely.
+Nor can it claim the package identifiers for apps it distributes without effectively asserting exclusive distribution rights, which would contradict the open-source ethos entirely.
 The result is a catch-22: comply with Google’s system, or cease to distribute apps on certified Android devices.

 The Electronic Frontier Foundation has signed on to F-Droid’s open letter, articulating the broader concern: “When you set up a gate, you invite authorities to use it to block things they don’t like.
 And when you build a database, you invite governments (and private parties) to try to get access to that database.”